jonasbn/perl-app-yak/README.md

 REF: [The Jargon File](http://www.catb.org/~esr/jargon/html/Y/yak-shaving.html)

-Used commonly for repetive and boring work, required to reach a certain goal.
+Used commonly for repetitive and boring work, required to reach a certain goal.

 # AUTHOR